Over the next decade, our aim is to build a strong, resilient and equitable city for everyone.

 Implementing the goals is not the role of governments alone – business, civil society and others all have a role.

-Our vision of Sustainable Sydney 2030 is aligned with the UN’s sustainable development goals.
+Sustainable Sydney 2030–2050 Continuing the Vision is aligned with the UN’s sustainable development goals.
 Our local action plan makes a positive contribution to the sustainable development of our city and community in line with Australia’s global commitment.

 Australia’s global position